 Formats could include:

-You’ll also need to decide whether your content is gated or ungated to start, but you’ll certainly want to set it free at some point to be sure you’re getting the maximum benefit from all your hard work.
+You’ll also need to decide whether your content is gated or ungated to start, but you’ll want to set it free at some point to be sure you’re getting the maximum benefit from ll your hard work.

-BTW, this post is less than 1,000 words, which is OK.
-That’s the final - bonus - tip: Make your content pieces only as long as they need to be.
-After all, the title of this blog post said “quick tips.”
+Incidentally, this post is less than 1,000 words.
+And that’s okay!
+That’s the final (bonus) tip: Make your content pieces only as long as they need to be.
+After all, the title of this post said “quick tips.”